ankur512512/eqworks/README.md

 ## 4. API performance testing

 Having zero experience in this, tried a few things with `JMeter` and I could see that if I hit 5k or more requests simultaneously on the api then it started giving errors regarding service unavailable.
-To fix that we can distribute the load as per our choice, for example, `for 10k users we should ideally have 3 replicas each for both api and db.`
+To fix that we can distribute the load as per our choice, for example, `for 10k users we should ideally have 3 replicas for api and atleast 2 replicas for db.`

+Might need to dig in more to capture other metrics.